mtdiedrich/vs-code-setup/README.md

-# VS Code Project Creator
+# VS Code Setup

 Horrific README written entirely by Claude Sonnet 4.
+I have not reviewed it for accuracy.

 🚀 **Revolutionize your development workflow!
 Instantly create new projects with customizable folder structures, virtual environments, and git initialization - all from within VS Code!**